jheyman/blog/pages/BlueKey/index.md

 * be usable from all platforms I use (Windows, Linux, Android)
 * be reasonably secure (for moderately critical login/passwords, since I will still memorize my most critical passwords and/or use SMS-based two-factor authentication when available)
-* NOT involve cloud-base storage, or any internet connection for that matter
+* NOT involve cloud-based key storage, or any internet connection for that matter
 * be low-cost

 As far as I can tell there are basically two main approaches: